HanieFZ1379/MLFlow_Nexus/README.md

 - **Version 2** is a significant improvement over **Version 1**, offering a more accurate model with better precision and recall for Class 1.
 - **Version 1** has been archived, and **Version 2** has been promoted to production.

 ----
+# Evaluation of The Deployed Model On The Test Dataset

 ## **Key Observations**

 1. **•	Accuracy:** The model achieved an accuracy of **76.92%** on the test dataset.

 2. **•	Latency:** The average prediction latency per sample is approximately **0.0066 seconds**, indicating efficient performance suitable for real-time applications.

 ---